Dezstl/node_backend/README.md

 ## Versioning

- - versioning is handle through express routes
+ - versioning is handled through express routes
  - starting with base '/v1'
  - new changes that break existing functionality in current version will need a new version/route
  - controllers/services/middleware/test will be placed in a new route/folder '/v{n}'
- - new {verision}.js will be added to routes folder to handler routes and any needed middleware for the new version
+ - a new {verision}.js file will be added to routes folder to handle routes and any needed middleware for the new version
  - if any new feature require changes to database structure.
 Refactoring will be needed to decouple DB to allow each version to point to its own DB.
  - Possible refactoring app to use restify https://github.com/restify/node-restify